Honours and Masters thesis

 Eligibility

-- successfully completed 24 points of level five (non-foundation) FIT units
+- successfully completed at least 24 credit points of Level 5 FIT-coded units

-- achieved an overall average of at least 75% across the best four of these units
+- achieved an overall WAM of at least 80% across all Level 5 units

-- achieved at least a distinction (70%) in FIT5125 IT research methods
+- achieved at least 75% in FIT5125 - IT research and innovation methods

-- achieved an overall course WAM of 65% AND
+- achieved an overall course WAM of at least 70%

 Enrolment in the research units is also dependent on available supervisors and projects.
 Students will be ranked based on their entire academic record and assessed for their suitability to undertake the research component of this program.
 Students MUST have a project and supervisor organised prior to submitting their application for the research stream.